 I want to be creating work that actually aims to change something.

 More than just an educational tool, the internet has played an imperative role in getting his work out there to potential clients and admirers.
-“Having an online portfolio has proven to be incredibly useful,” says Uzochukwu.
+“Having an online portfolio website has proven to be incredibly useful,” says Uzochukwu.
 “I want to be able to lead potential clients to a place that only showcases the best of my work.
 I only put the pieces in my portfolio that really represent my style, and I’m constantly updating my website to make sure my newest work is shown.”
 He credits the internet for making his career such a success.
 “Without finding inspiration and a following online, I wouldn’t be doing what I’m doing today.”

 So what comes next when you’ve already made such an impact at seventeen?
 “I feel like right now, I’m learning the basics of creating, and am preparing myself for more complex pieces in the future.”
 The young photographer is eager for his work to make a difference on a grander scale.
 “One day, I want to be creating work that actually aims to change something; that challenges the viewer and is not simply easy on the eyes.
 I want to keep exploring, use different media, and actually become an artist.
 I’m looking forward to it.”
 So are we David.